 First, know the facts.
 It can make it easier to talk if you think

-there is to know about STDs.
-Knowing the facts gives you confidence and helps you
+you can about STDs.
+Knowing the facts can give you confidence and help you answer

 Know what you want from the conversation.
 You can't tell if people